craigbarnes/lua-gumbo/README.md

 **Fields:**

 * `type`: One of `"text"`, `"whitespace"`, `"comment"` or `"cdata"`.
-* `text`: The text contents.
+* `data`: The text contents.
 Does not include comment/cdata delimiters.
 * `line`
 * `column`
 * `offset`